Adjuvant Pertuzumab and Trastuzumab in Early HER2-Positive Breast Cancer

 Source: View publication →

-The APHINITY trial demonstrated that the addition of pertuzumab to standard adjuvant trastuzumab and chemotherapy significantly improved invasive disease-free survival in patients with HER2-positive early breast cancer, with the benefit primarily driven by the node-positive cohort.
+The addition of pertuzumab to adjuvant trastuzumab and chemotherapy significantly improved invasive-disease-free survival in patients with early HER2-positive breast cancer, with the benefit primarily restricted to the node-positive subgroup.

 Key Findings